ChristopherA0205/CMM-group-project/README.md

 as 'c' for ease of use.
 Additionally large data sets, such as the expieramental data used to calculate the coefficients are stored here.
 This file does not contain data specific for trim conditions.

-*Functions.py*: This file is used to store small functions such as CD, CM and CL which will be used repeatedly in the code to calculate aerodynamic parameters.
+*Functions.py*: This file is used to store small functions such as CD, CM and CL which will be ued repeatedly in the code to calculate aerodynamic parameters.
 This module is imported as 'F'.
 Large simulation functions are included in the main code.